-Each provider needs to designate one individual as an administrator of the ForwardHealth Portal account.
-This user establishes the administrative account once his or her PIN is received.
+Each provider will need to designate one individual as an administrator of the ForwardHealth Portal account.
+This user will establish the administrative account once his or her PIN is received.
 The administrative user is responsible for this provider account and is able to add accounts for other users (clerks) within his or her organization and assign security roles to clerks that have been established.
 To establish an administrative account after receiving a PIN, the administrative user is required to follow these steps:

-- 1. Go to the ForeardHealth Portal.

-- 2. Click the Providers button.

-- 3. Click Logging in for the first time?.

-- 4. Enter the Login ID and PIN.
-The Login ID is the provider's NPI or provider number.

-- 5. Click Setup Account.

-- 6. At the Account Setup screen, enter the user's information in the required fields.

-- 7. Read the security agreement and click the checkbox to indicate agreement with its contents.

-- 8. Click Submit when complete.
+- 1. Go to the Portal. - 2.
+Click the "Providers" link or button. - 3.
+Click the "Logging in for the first time" link. - 4.
+Enter the Login ID and PIN.
+The Login ID is the provider's NPI or provider number. - 5.
+Click "Setup Account." - 6.
+At the Account Setup screen, enter the user's information in the required fields. - 7.
+Read the security agreement and click the checkbox to indicate agreement with its contents. - 8.
+Click "Submit" when complete.